 To round up the procedure, your dentist restores your tooth by placing a dental crown over the tooth to protect it from future damage and to help it function normally.

-A root canal procedure can be done in one sitting though this depends on the complexity of the case and cases that may require more than one sittings are-
+An emergency root canal procedure can be done in one sitting though this depends on the complexity of the case and cases that may require more than one sittings are-

 - Complications from a previous root canal procedure

 It has been reported that performing a root canal treatment in a single or multiple sitting has an almost equal success rate.
 Provided the pulp is only superficially infected and the procedure was performed under aseptic conditions, one visit may suffice.

 However, when the dental pulp is severely infected, decayed and or linked to Periradicular disease, one sitting may not be enough.

 Whether you need one sitting or more for your root canal treatment, you must know that it depends on the circumstances that surround your case and you should allow your emergency root canal dentist to determine that as the professional in this case.

 Is It Possible To Restore A Broken Teeth?

 Having a fall, biting something hard or trauma to the face could cause you a broken tooth especially when it has started decaying.

 When faced with a broken tooth, it will do you good if you see your dentist without further delay as there are a lot of things that can be done to restore your tooth.

 While you do that, you can take over the counter pain medication if there is a pain, use sugarless chewing gum to cover the broken tooth if it has a sharp or jagged edge to prevent injuring your tongue.